MicrosoftDocs/win32/desktop-src/SecAuthN/lsa-logon-sessions.md

 ---
-Description: A logon session is a computing session that begins when a user authentication is successful and ends when the user logs off of the system. ms.assetid: 14f0f9e7-90ba-47d7-a8d5-06f9d2f1a7a1
+description: A logon session is a computing session that begins when a user authentication is successful and ends when the user logs off of the system. ms.assetid: 14f0f9e7-90ba-47d7-a8d5-06f9d2f1a7a1
 title: LSA Logon Sessions
 ms.topic: article